-- this team must not require internal-level or user-level progress from any persona before they can complete. - Destroys the calling process's state associated with the team.
+- 53 Destroys the calling process's state associated with the team.
 Further lookups on this process using the team_id corresponding to this team will have undefined behavior.
-Deactivates this team object. - 60 C++ memory ordering: If lev != entry_barrier::none, with respect to all threads participating in this collective, all evaluations which are sequenced-before their respective thread's invocation of this call will have a happens-before relationship with all evaluations sequenced after the call. - UPC++ progress level: user if lev == entry_barrier::user, internal otherwise - 62 team::~team(); - Precondition: Either UPC++ must have been uninitialized since the team's creation, or this must be an inactive team. - Destructs this team object. - Advice to users: team::destroy() should be used to deactivate an active team before destruction. - This function may be called when UPC++ is in the uninitialized state. - UPC++ progress level: none - 68 team_id team::id() const; - 69 Precondition: this->is active(). - Returns the universal name that uniquely identifies this team. - UPC++ progress level: none
+Deactivates this team object. - 54 C++ memory ordering: If lev != entry_barrier::none, with respect to all threads participating in this collective, all evaluations which are sequenced-before their respective thread's invocation of this call will have a happens-before relationship with all evaluations sequenced after the call. - 55 UPC++ progress level: user if lev == entry_barrier::user, internal otherwise

+- 57 Precondition: Either UPC++ must have been uninitialized since the team's creation, or this must be an inactive team. - 58 Destructs this team object. - 59 Advice to users: team::destroy() should be used to deactivate an active team before destruction. - 60 This function may be called when UPC++ is in the uninitialized state. - 61 team_id team::id() const; - 62 Precondition: this->is_active(). - 63 Returns the universal name that uniquely identifies this team.